MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

 <summary><b>Add a new command to the bot
 </b></summary>

-> [!NOTE]
-> Currently, these instructions applies to `command bot`.
-The following steps help you to add a new command, after you add SSO in your project:
+The following steps help you to add a new command, after you've added SSO in your project:

-1. Create a new method in class SsoOperations in `SSO/SsoOperations` and add your own business logic to call Graph API:
+1. You can create a new method in class SsoOperations in `SSO/SsoOperations` and add your own business logic to call Graph API:

     ```csharp
     public static async Task GetUserImageInfo(ITurnContext stepContext, string token, BotAuthenticationOptions botAuthOptions)